stevemcgf/libNmeaParser/README.md

 ## API Reference

-The code has doxygen documentation can be generated using "make doc"
+The code has doxygen documentation can be generated using "make doc.NmeaParser"

 ## License

 GNU LESSER GENERAL PUBLIC LICENSE Version 3, 29 June 2007